-Medica has discretion to interpret and construe all of the terms and conditions of this Policy and make determinations regarding benefits and coverage under this Policy and your Benefit Chart.
+Medica has discretion to interpret and construe all of the terms and conditions of this Policy and make determinations regarding benefits and coverage under this Policy.

 Certain terms are specifically defined in this Policy and Medica will interpret and construe the terms and conditions consistent with those definitions.
 It is important that you read and understand the defined terms.